 It is always better to have to eat two low-dosage brownies than to give everyone one over-potent brownie and find that some of the recipients are unable to handle the in the dosage.
 Never eat a brownie and decide after 20 minutes that it’s not working and you need to eat a second portion unless you’re quite sure you can handle it.

-Since you will be fairly accurately able to gauge the potency of cannabutter in this recipe made from butane hash oil (BHO), many edible cooks prefer using shatter so that they can better understand the dosage of their marijuana treats.
+Since you will be fairly accurately able to gauge the potency of cannabutter in this recipe, many cooks prefer using shatter for edibles so that they can better understand the dosage of their marijuana treats.